 Lower leg conformation

 A final important consideration when examining the horse's legs, both front and hind, is the angle and length of the pastern.
 The pastern acts as a shock absorber for impact from the hoof landing on the ground and affects the soundness of the entire leg.
 The pastern angle typically matches the shoulder angle and should be approximately 45 degrees when measured from the horizontal line of the ground (Figure 16-A).
 The pasterns should be long enough and sloped enough to absorb impact.
-Too straight of a pastern angle (often resulting from pasterns being too short) causes increased jarring of the leg and joints when th 018F e horse moves and can lead to windpuffs, enlargement of the sesamoid and joint pain (Figure 16-C).
+Too straight of a pastern angle (often resulting from pasterns being too short) causes increased jarring of the leg and joints when the horse moves and can lead to windpuffs, enlargement of the sesamoid and joint pain (Figure 16-C).
 Pasterns that are too straight may also affect the navicular bone, causing it to come in contact with the short pastern bone and leading to erosion of the bone or the formation of bony spurs.
-In spite of the problems associated with pasterns that are too short and straight, it is also possible for t 5FF4 he pastern to be too long or too sloped (Figure 16-B).
+In spite of the problems associated with pasterns that are too short and straight, it is also possible for the pastern to be too long or too sloped (Figure 16-B).
 Horses with this problem have an increased in flexion of the fetlock joint, potentially allowing for hyperflexion and damage to the joint and surrounding structures.

 Another important consideration when examining the pastern angle is to check that the pastern angle and the hoof angle are approximately the same.
 A horse with a very steep hoof angle when compared to its pastern angle is said to be club-footed (Figure 17).
 This is undesirable because the steep angle of the horse's hoof will not only change the way it moves but also makes the horse prone to foot and leg lameness.
 Additionally, it is not desirable for the horse to have a hoof that is much more angled in comparison to the angle of the pastern.